Wondering whether Aberdeen is worth visiting?

 The Winter Gardens are in the expansive Duthie Park — a family-friendly park that includes Victorian features such as a Band Stand, fountains and a boating pond.

 Entry to the Winter Gardens is free, and it’s open daily.

 Aberdeen’s River Dee is one of the two rivers that flow through the city.
 The Dee starts its 90-mile (145km) journey in the Cairngorms and ends as it joins the North Sea in Aberdeen.

 We walked along the River Dee from the Bridge of Dee and were able to continue for quite a ways before it became too overgrown.
-If you are wanting a stroll and the opportunity to perhaps spot local waterbirds or otters, then it’s just the place.
+If you want a stroll and the opportunity to spot local waterbirds or otters, then it’s just the place.

 There is easy access from the back of Duthie Park – see map.